 According to the American Society of Addiction Medicine, Addiction is a chronic and relapsing disease.
 Addiction does not just impact the individual, it can also have an immense impact on the family members and loved ones of the person suffering from addiction.
-Sometimes we wonder if a family member or loved one is “trying to be difficult.”
-We may find ourselves looking for something or someone to blame: should we blame our family member or disease itself?
-In general, we should try to give family member or loved one the benefit of the doubt.
+Sometimes we wonder if a family member or loved one is trying to be difficult or we may find ourselves looking for something or someone to blame.
 Remember, your loved one is suffering from a disease and no one chooses to experience this disease.

 One of the most valuable ways you can support a loved one through their addiction is by taking care of yourself.
 Below are some resources which may help:

 Al Anon– https://al-anon.org/

 For individuals with loved ones struggling with alcohol use